mattrussi/gitlab-com-runbooks/docs/registry/cdn.md

 ## Secret Key and Key Rotation
 ### Overview

-The CDN is configured with a secret key that is used to generate signed URLs.
+The CDN is configured with a secret key that is used by the registry to generate signed URLs.
 This key is configured in Terraform, and is configured as a Kubernetes secret.
 The secret is sourced from GKMS.

 The key is written to the configuration file for the Registry service (`/etc/docker/registry/middleware.storage/0/private-key`) which can be inspected in the Registry pod if you need to confirm the value.
 The path is configured in the Registry configuration file `/etc/docker/registry/config.yml`